dotnet/docs/docs/standard/threading/overview-of-synchronization-primitives.md

 ### CountdownEvent class

 The <xref:System.Threading.CountdownEvent?displayProperty=nameWithType> class represents an event that becomes set when its count is zero.
 While <xref:System.Threading.CountdownEvent.CurrentCount?displayProperty=nameWithType> is greater than zero, a thread that calls <xref:System.Threading.CountdownEvent.Wait%2A?displayProperty=nameWithType> is blocked.
 Call <xref:System.Threading.CountdownEvent.Signal%2A?displayProperty=nameWithType> to decrement an event's count.

-In contrast to <xref:System.Threading.ManualResetEvent> or <xref:System.Threading.ManualResetEventSlim>, which you might use to unblock multiple threads with a signal from one thread, you might use <xref:System.Threading.CountdownEvent> to unblock a single thread with signals from multiple threads.
+In contrast to <xref:System.Threading.ManualResetEvent> or <xref:System.Threading.ManualResetEventSlim>, which you can use to unblock multiple threads with a signal from one thread, you can use <xref:System.Threading.CountdownEvent> to unblock one or more threads with signals from multiple threads.

 For more information, see the [CountdownEvent](countdownevent.md) article and the <xref:System.Threading.CountdownEvent> API reference.